benbass/podcast/README.md

 ## Todo
     - App name
     - UI design is not final
+    - Refactoring of the presentation layer
     - Data persistence for followed podcasts and episode read status is not yet implemented: I will probably use an objectbox database.
     - Playlists and favourites
     - Player (skip to previous and skip to next episode: playlists must be implemented first)